Random Walk Equivalence to the Compressible Baker Map and the Kaplan-Yorke Approximation to Its Information Dimension: Acknowledgement

 \section{Acknowledgement}

-Carl Dettmann, Thomas Gilbert, Harald Posch, Ed Ott, and James Yorke kindly provided advice and references helpful to the completion of this work.
-Carl's, Thomas', and James' emails eventually catalyzed our realization that mapping points is qualitatively different to mapping smooth densities.
+Carl Dettmann,Thomas Gilbert, and Kris Wojciechowski kindly provided helpful advice and references.
+Evidently the simplest generalized Baker Maps exhibit different area-wise and point-wise information dimensions.
 Surprisingly, it took us 20 years to come to this understanding.
-Perseverance and the stimulation of one's colleagues pays off.
-We thank them all.
-This project suggests a subject area for the upcoming 2020 Ian Snook Prize.
+Thanks to our colleagues for their help along the way.